csoneson/WagnerEMT2020/README.md

 snakemake --use-conda checkinputs --cores 1
 ```

-Then you can run the workflow as follows:
+Then you can run the full workflow as follows:

 ```
 snakemake --use-conda --cores 16